techthehood/notes/nodejs/Postman/postman google authentication.md

 	const valid_token = await axios.get(`${location.origin}/api/alight/users/validate_token`);
 ```
 **the custom header is also added to the axios header here (not case sensitive)**

+### setup environment variables
+  - choose the environments btn on the left control menubar
+  - choose the plus at the left top of the menu
+  (hovering says create environment)

 [postman API Key](https://learning.postman.com/docs/sending-requests/authorization/#api-key)